chadallison/mlb_cpr/README.md

 - [Best Away Records](#best-away-records)
 - [Runs Scored v Runs Allowed This Month](#runs-scored-v-runs-allowed-this-month)
-- [What if Games Were Decided by Hits?](#what-if-games-were-decided-by-hits)
-- [What if Games Were Decided by Total Bases?](#what-if-games-were-decided-by-total-bases)
 - [Sudden Death Records](#sudden-death-records)
 - [Eras Records](#eras-records)
 - [First Inning Runs Scored v